 Health Benefits of Ginger

-And attention ladies: ginger may also help with painful periods.
-While it's not a sure thing, preliminary studies suggest that 1 g of ginger a day (the equivalent of 1/2 teaspoon fresh ginger)-spread out into either two (500 mg) or four (250 mg) doses-may be just as effective as NSAIDs, like ibuprofen, against cramps.
+Ginger may also help those with painful periods.
+While it's not a sure thing, preliminary studies suggest that 1g of ginger a day (the equivalent of 1/2 teaspoon fresh ginger)—spread out into either two (500mg) or four (250mg) doses—may be just as effective as NSAIDs, like ibuprofen, against cramps.

 Other Health Benefits of Ginger